purpleidea/flabbergast/flabbergast-manual.md

     }
     switch_tmpl : Template {
       name ?:
-      value ?:
+      active : True
-      spec : If value Then "--" & name Else ""
+      spec : If active Then "--" & name Else ""
     }
     binary : "foo"
     args : {
       input : arg_tmpl { name : "input"  value : "~/input.txt" }
       compression : arg_tmpl { name : "c"  value : 8 }
-      log : switch_tmpl { name : "log"  value : True }
+      log : switch_tmpl { name : "log" }
     }
     arg_str : For arg : args Reduce acc & " " & arg.spec With acc : binary

 This will allow each argument to choose how to render itself as a string and provide a uniform way to aggregate the results, free of the rendering logic itself.
-It is convention to use `spec` (i.e., specification) as the name for rendered results.
+It is convention to use `spec` (_i.e._, specification) or `value` as the name for rendered results.

+Notice that `switch_tmpl` has a sane default for `active`.
+Since users can always override, it is best to specify a default if one is reasonable.

 ### Modifiable Inputs
 In the previous example, an argument list is created for an executable binary.
 The problem with this design is that it becomes impossible to modify.
 It would be better to keep it as a template: